Satisfactory Academic Progress Policy

 Students receiving federal aid who fail to completed qualitative, quantitative, and completion rate after each semester will result in the following:

-- Financial Aid WARNING Students who fail to meet SAP requirements at the end of the semester will be placed on Financial Aid Warning.
-Students placed on financial aid warning will not need an appeal; however, failure to make satisfactory academic progress by the end of the financial aid warning period will result in financial aid suspension.
+Students who fail to meet SAP requirements at the end of the semester will be placed on Financial Aid Warning.
+Students placed on financial aid warning will not need an appeal; however, failure to make satisfactory academic progress by the end of the financial aid Warning period will result in financial aid suspension.

 - Death or prolonged illness of an immediate family member

 - Medical illness by the student that created undue hardship

 - Natural disasters beyond the control of the student or other personal or family matters/situations that may have negatively impacted the students’ ability to meet the minimum required standards.